keishacard/greenhand-gardener/README.md

 ## Want to create a beautiful, functional garden but don’t know where to start?
 Gardening by theme makes planning a cinch.
 This application provides themes for fun gardens based on function: entertaining, cooking, or being a custodian of local ecology.
 The chosen theme will provide suggested plants, hardiness zones, and gardening tips.

-### How To Download & Run Greenhand Gardener:

-1. Choose or create a local directory to store Greenhand Gardener in & clone this repository into it

-2. Install dependencies using `npm install`

-3. Install json-server globally from npm

-4. From root directory run `json-server -p 5002 api/greenhand.json`

-4. Run `npm start` and open http://localhost:3000 to view Greenhand Gardener in the browser.
-The page will automatically reload if changes are made to the code and build errors and lint warnings occur in the console as code is written.

 ### User Guide:
 1. Register or log in with an email and password